gamemanual0/gm0/source/docs/power-and-electronics/control-system.rst

 Control Systems
 ===============

 The FTC control system is based around a ":term:`Robot Controller`" and a ":term:`Driver Station`".
-The :term:`Robot Controller` is mounted on the robot and are connected to special "Hub(s)", which in turn connect to motors, servos, and sensors.
+The :term:`Robot Controller` is mounted on the robot.
+It is either embedded within or connected to special "Hub(s)", which in turn connect to motors, servos, and sensors.
 The :term:`Robot Controller` is linked to the :term:`Driver Station` through WiFi Direct.

 REV Robotics is the sole manufacturer of legal FTC control system components.
 The REV Expansion Hub connects to motors, servos, sensors, and a :term:`Robot Controller`.
 A REV Control Hub has the same functionality of an Expansion Hub but with a built-in :term:`Robot Controller`.